panta82/better-lock/README.md

 ### Motivation

 I was using [async-lock](https://github.com/rogierschouten/async-lock) in a work project.
 Something was swallowing a callback in production.
 Not only did async-lock did nothing to prevent it, it was very spartan with its error messages.
-All of which kind of pissed me off.

 So, as a weekend project, I have decided to improve on `async-lock` it in the following ways: